-AIDS stands for acquired immunodeficiency syndrome, a disease that makes it difficult for the body to fight off infectious diseases.
-The human immunodeficiency virus (HIV) causes AIDS by infecting and damaging part of the body's defenses against infection, namely the white blood cells known as CD4 helper lymphocytes (pronounced: lim-fuh-sites).
+AIDS stands for acquired immunodeficiency syndrome, a disease that makes it hard for the body to fight off infectious diseases.
+The human immunodeficiency virus (HIV) causes AIDS by infecting and damaging part of the body's defenses against infection, namely the white blood cells known as CD4 helper lymphocytes (pronounced: LIM-fuh-sites).

 How does someone become infected?
 HIV can be spread through any type of unprotected sex (oral, vaginal, or anal) if one of the partners has the virus.
 This can happen when body fluids such as semen (cum), vaginal fluids, or blood from an infected person get into the body of someone who is not infected.
 Someone can become infected even if only tiny amounts of these fluids are spread.
 Everyone who has unprotected sex with an infected person is at risk of contracting HIV, but people who already have another sexually transmitted disease (STD) are even more at risk.

 HIV can be spread sexually from a guy to a girl, a girl to a guy, a guy to a guy, and a girl to a girl.

 Sharing needles to inject drugs or steroids is another way that HIV can be passed to other people.
 Sharing of needles for tattoos, piercings, and body art can also lead to infection.
 Someone with HIV who shares a needle also shares the virus, which lives in the tiny amounts of blood attached to the needle.
 Sharing needles also can pass hepatitis and other serious infections to another person.